jim-collier/x9git/project/backlog.md

 	- A remote whose host can't be named still falls through to `gh`, deliberately - "couldn't tell" is not "definitely not a forge".
 	- `repo create` and `repo connect owner/name` stay GitHub-only, being about GitHub specifically.
 	- The tea path is written against tea's real command surface but has not been exercised against a live Gitea instance; the suite drives it through a stub.
+	- Defect found and fixed before dogfooding: giving the credential helper a username interpolated the login into a string Git hands to a shell, so a `;`, a backtick or a `$()` in `ghAccount`/`GITSBY_ACCOUNT` ran as a command the moment an HTTPS push needed credentials.
+Both the token and the username now come from the environment.
+Fuzz gained four vectors driven through a real `git credential fill`; three of four fired on the pre-fix build.
 	- Follow-up done: the identity gate covers non-GitHub hosts too.
 A tea write is compared against the ssh key like a gh write, and the push-side check reads the account's login on the host rather than `ghAccount`.
 Both were verified against the pre-fix build - a mismatched `pr create` went through and pushed.

 Go port, round one.
 Rationale and route: `design_docs/20260813_golang-port.md`.
 Work top to bottom; everything happens on branches off `gover`, nothing touches the scripted implementations yet.